What Is A Gambling Addiction?

 Signs and Symptoms of Gambling Addiction Withdrawal

-Withdrawal from gambling addiction often consists of very extreme emotional lows.
+Withdrawal from gambling addiction often consist of extreme emotional lows.
 In addition to the emotional withdrawal symptoms, there are also physical withdrawal symptoms associated with gambling addiction.
 Some of the symptoms a person may experience include the following:

 - Suicidal thoughts